The Korea Herald

 How?

-By going to concert, he said that “it changes you every time you hear a good concert or a bad concert or good music.
+By going to concert, for instance, he said that “it changes you every time you hear a good concert or a bad concert or good music.
 It changes you, your psychology, your personality and that is something that gives to music a very important value in the contemporary way of life.”